The Factor That Is Manipulated During An Experiment

 The Role of Control Groups

-For example, in a study testing the effectiveness of a new drug, the experimental group would receive the drug, while the control group would receive a placebo, an inactive substance that resembles the drug.
+To give you an idea, in a study testing the effectiveness of a new drug, the experimental group would receive the drug, while the control group would receive a placebo, an inactive substance that resembles the drug.
 By comparing the outcomes of the two groups, researchers can determine whether the drug has a real effect or whether the observed changes are simply due to chance or the placebo effect.

 Real-World Examples of Independent Variables